poariston/poariston.github.io/_posts/2020-02-16-the_one_with_the_chained_indexing.markdown

 The warning message is a Pandas message, but chained indexing is a concept that applies both to Python and Pandas.

+Examples:
+1. With a Python list.
+a=[2,4,6,8,9,3,2,1,6,7]
+a[2:6][3]=999
+This will not trigger any warning message, but the list a is left unchanged!

+2. With a Pandas dataframe

 Doing two subsequent subset selections (whether in one line of code or 2) is dangerous because after the first selection, we don't always know whether it is a copy or a view of the original object that gets created.

 If the first selection resulted in a copy, then a new object was created and the assigned value (in step 3) will be assigned to the copy not the original.